Yemeni govt, separatists close to deal on ending Aden stand-off - sources

 Riyadh has said it views the truce offer "positively".

-Easing Saudi-Houthi tensions and resolving the Aden crisis would bolster U.N. efforts to pave the way for peace talks on a political framework to end the war that has killed tens of thousands and pushed millions to the brink of famine.
+Easing Saudi-Houthi tensions and resolving the Aden crisis would bolster U.N. efforts to pave the way for political talks to end the war that has killed tens of thousands and pushed millions to the brink of famine.

-The UAE in June reduced its military involvement in Yemen as Western criticism of the war mounted and as heightened tensions with Iran raised security concerns closer to home, saddling Riyadh with the conflict that is widely seen in the region as a proxy war between Saudi Arabia and Iran.
+The British envoy to Yemen, Michael Aron, told Aden TV he was optimistic progress could be made on those two fronts and in implementing trust-building deals agreed between Hadi's government and the Houthis at U.N.-led talks last December.

-Abu Dhabi, though, retains influence via tens of thousands of Yemeni forces, including southern separatists, it helped build to fight the Houthis and Islamist militant groups in Yemen.
+"These three issues together can be a basis for a new peace process which could be successful in coming months, before the end of the year," Aron said in the Arabic-language interview posted on the British mission's Twitter account on Monday.

-Hadi's government has repeatedly asked Abu Dhabi to stop supporting the STC, which accuses the government of mismanagement and wants a say in Yemen's future.
+The UAE in June reduced its military involvement in Yemen as Western criticism of the war mounted and as heightened tensions with Iran raised security concerns closer to home, saddling Riyadh with the conflict that is widely seen as a proxy war between Saudi Arabia and Iran.

-The UAE, which launched air strikes on government forces when they tried to retake Aden, distrusts an Islamist party allied to Hadi and criticised his government as "ineffective".
+Abu Dhabi retains influence via tens of thousands of Yemeni forces it helped build to fight the Houthis and Islamist militant groups in Yemen.

-The war, which has been in military stalemate for years, has revived old strains between north and south Yemen, separate countries that united into a single state in 1990.
+Hadi's government asked Abu Dhabi to stop supporting the STC, whichaspires to revive the former South Yemen republic.
+The UAE, which distrusts an Islamist party allied to Hadi, criticised his government as "ineffective".

 The Houthis, who say they are fighting a corrupt system, point to Aden as proof that Hadi is unfit to rule.